 Fuki-ji Temple: The Family Highlight

-Fuki-ji (built ~1100) is the oldest wooden building in Kyushu and a National Treasure — a small thatched-roof Amida Hall surrounded by ancient cedars.
-With kids:
+Fuki-ji (built ~1100) is the oldest wooden building in Kyushu and a National Treasure.
+It’s a small thatched-roof Amida Hall surrounded by ancient cedars — calm, photogenic, and surprisingly toddler-tolerant outdoors.

 - Stroller-friendly — Yes for the outer path.
 Some grass and steps near the hall.